MGQ-EX/Paradox/EX Readme.txt

 					*Note 1: Percentages Are A Work Of Love, I Won't Correct Errors In Them Just In The System That Offers The Alternative View *Note 2: This Does Not Effect Entries In The Database

+		Enable_DTP_HP=			Determines How Health Bars Are Displayed For Enemies (Requires For All Sub Settings)
+				False		Not Displayed (Default)
+				True		Displayed

+		DTP_HP_Use_HP_Bar=		Displays The Enemy Health Bar
+				False		Not Displayed
+				True		Displayed (Default)

+		DTP_HP_Use_MP_Bar=		Displays The Enemy Magic Bar
+				False		Not Displayed
+				True		Displayed (Default)

+		DTP_HP_Only_On_Target=		Displays Only When Enemy Targetted
+				False		Displays All The Time
+				True		Only When Targetted (Default)

+		DTP_HP_Position=		Position Of Enemy Health Bar
+				Above		Displayed Above Enemy
+				Middle		Displayed In Middle Of Enemy (Default) Below		Displayed Below Enemy

+		DTP_Text_Display=		Text To Display Above Health Bar chp		current hp
+				mhp		max hp
+				php		percentage hp
+				states		current inflicted states

+		UseCustomBattleBGM=
+				False		Uses Default Battle Music (Default)
+				True		Uses Custom Random Music

+		CustomBattleBGM_[X]=		X Custom Random Music Added To 'Audio\BGM' Not Including File Extension
+		IE:
+		CustomBattleBGM_[0]=battle	battle.ogg will be used (If File Not Found It Is Ignored)

   #---------------------------------------------------------------------------
   # For Those Coming From 1.02 or later to 1.21 (Upgrading)